 Driving and Age

-You can be a safe or unsafe driver at any age.
-In general, young, inexperienced drivers tend to have the worst driving records, and experienced middle-age drivers tend to have the best ones.
-However, as early as 60, but more frequently after the age of 75, driving skills tend to decline.
-This decline is especially true of mature drivers who take certain medications or have conditions associated with the aging process such as vision problems, arthritis, diabetes, strokes, Parkinson's disease, or Alzheimer's disease.
+Drivers may be safe or unsafe at any age.
+In general, young, inexperienced drivers tend to have the worst driving records, and experienced, middle-age drivers tend to have the best ones.
+In addition, driving skills tend to decline as drivers age, especially for mature drivers who take certain medications or have conditions associated with the aging process such as vision problems, arthritis or Parkinson's disease.

-The Medical Advisory Board has the authority to review an individual's ability to drive safely.
-Based on its assessment, the board can restrict, revoke or take no action regarding the individual's driver's license.
+DMV's Medical Advisory Board reviews an individual's ability to drive safely when necessary.
+Based on its assessment, the board may restrict or revoke an individual's driver's license.